Heidi, Girl of the Alps: Remake

 In 2015, an eponymous remake of the series has been produced by Belgian production house Studio 100.
 The series is an international co-production between various countries and consists of 39 episodes.
 A 26-episode second season featuring an entirely original plot was produced in 2019.

 Parodies

 A parody also produced by Zuiyo, Arupusu no Shōjo Haiji?
 Chara Onji, has been broadcast by Fuji TV in the television show #Hi_Poul between 2016 and 2017.
 The series consists of 130 10-second shorts featuring Heidi's Grandfather.

-Alps no Rōjin Heidi no Ojiisan is a spin-off short comedy anime streaming on the YouTube channel Sukima no Anime starting December 18, 2024.
+Alps no Rōjin Heidi no Ojiisan is a spin-off short comedy anime streaming on the YouTube channel Sukima no Anime that started in December 2024.
 It is a crossover between Heidi, Girl of the Alps and the web anime Sorotani no Animecchi, where all the characters speak in Kansai dialect and engage in boke and tsukkomi banter.